-This program is not yet approved for international students-

 Studies in choral literature and choral development intersect with coursework in liturgical music, the history of sacred music, and theoretical studies to provide an outstanding basis for leadership in the choral field.
 All of these competencies are designed to support the development of conducting craft and artistry at the highest professional level.
 Individual instruction as well as seminar formats on conducting and rehearsal technique prepare our students to lead The Repertory Chorus, a fully professional ensemble for the training of choral conductors.
 In addition to this experience of leadership in a professional recital series format, our conducting students have the opportunity to lead student ensembles in sectional rehearsals, balancing the ideals of professional level achievement with the challenges of choral development in younger singers.

 The Repertory Chorus

 The Repertory Chorus is a fully professional choir which serves as the resident training ensemble for graduate students in choral conducting.
-Drawn from among the Capital's best choral singers, this ensemble performs a curated series of choral concerts and liturgical services that showcase a carefully curated selection of sacred choral masterworks conducted by CUA's graduate choral conducting studio, under the direction of Dr. Timothy McDonnell, head of graduate choral studies at the Rome School.
-For more information on the Master of Music in Choral Conducting, please contact Dr. Timothy McDonnell, firstname.lastname@example.org.
+Drawn from among the Capital's best choral singers, this ensemble performs a curated series of choral concerts and liturgical services that showcase a carefully curated selection of sacred choral masterworks conducted by CUA's graduate choral conducting studio.
+For more information on the Master of Music in Choral Conducting, please contact Jay Brock firstname.lastname@example.org

 - Letter of Application